ASCOMInitiative/ASCOM.Alpaca.Simulators/ASCOM.Alpaca.Simulators/README.md

 Discovery uses the ASCOM Standard library and the standard discovery port of 32227.
 By default discovery is turned on.

 The project auto-generates Swagger pages while running.
 The Swagger pages shows all active controllers in the project by default.
 Because this exposes all controller types the Swagger page has all Alpaca Endpoints.

+Authentication is optional and can be turned on from the setup page.
+This currently supports HTTP basic authentication and token based authentication.